learnk8s/learnk8s.io/_blog/why-kube/index.md

 Services that are tiny in size are:

-- quicker to deploy because you create and release them in chunks
+- quicker to deploy because you create and release them in smaller chunks
 - easier to iterate on, since adding features happens independently
 - resilient — the overall service can still function despite one of the components not being available